-Crosswinds’ Christian therapeutic boarding school, Caribbean Mountain Academy (CMA), is located in an astonishingly beautiful area of the Caribbean.
+Christian therapeutic boarding school, Caribbean Mountain Academy, is located in an astonishingly beautiful area of the Caribbean.

 You may be wondering why it would be beneficial to send your struggling child so far away. or perhaps you have safety concerns.
-As parents, we all want what’s best for our children, and at CMA we want that for your child as well.
+As parents, we all want what’s best for our children, and at Caribbean Mountain Academy we want that for your child as well.
 We hope you’ll get excited as we explore the advantages your teen could experience overseas.

 At Caribbean Mountain Academy, our students interact with the local culture in several different ways:

 The biggest differentiator of Caribbean Mountain Academy’s program is the service work within the local community.
-No other program has the access to the life changing missions work like CMA does.
-We host 400+ missions participants each year.
+No other program has the access to the life-changing mission work as Caribbean Mountain Academy does.
+We host 400+ mission participants each year.
 These missions’ teams serve alongside our students and partner with local pastors and community leaders to assist them in meeting the physical and spiritual needs of the people around us.
 For most American teens who are very wealthy compared to the rest of the world, these opportunities provide a worldview shift, allowing them to learn and appreciate the blessings they have, and also how to use those blessings to help others!

-In addition to service projects students have weekly activities that allow them to enjoy the island in a more relaxed or adventurous manor, such as:
+In addition to service projects, students have weekly activities that allow them to enjoy the island in a more relaxed or adventurous manner, such as:

 Prospective parents often come to us with safety concerns.
 This is understandable.
 You care deeply for your child and you want to make sure they’re being taken care of.
 Rest assured, we want that for your child as well.
 Many parents have benefited from visiting campus before their student arrives.
 When these parents have seen the campus and the staff involvement, they’ve had fewer worries.
 For those parents who haven’t been able to see the program firsthand yet, these are some ways we ensure safety in our therapeutic boarding school.

 Students are under 24/7 staff supervision.
-A staff member is always present with them both on and off campus, and there are night staff to provide supervision for students while they are asleep.
+A staff member is always present with them both on and off-campus, and there is night staff to provide supervision for students while they are asleep.
 Security cameras provide an extra layer of protection for the students.
-In addition, there is a local guard at the gate of the campus which helps CMA foster good relationships with the townspeople.
+In addition, there is a local guard at the gate of the campus which helps Caribbean Mountain Academy foster good relationships with the townspeople.
 This creates a sense of trust in the community and helps keep everyone safe.